LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 # NEWS

 GIMP 3 is released and GEGL Effects is working better then ever on both 3.0 and 2.10.
 The latest version of GEGL Effects is April 6 2025 Stable which is based on the July 22 2023 checkpoint.
-No new features were added but text clipping is gone since March 2024 and GEGL Effects now works on layer groups as of October 13 2024 in GIMP 3.
+No new features were added but text clipping is gone sin March 2024 and GEGL Effects now works on layer groups as of October 13 2024 in GIMP 3.

 ## Downloadable binaries for Windows and Linux is here
 https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/releases/